openvstorage/volumedriver/doc/manual_building.md

         git clone https://github.com/openvstorage/volumedriver-buildtools

-  - switch to correct tag/release if you don't want latest, greatest "dev" code
+  - switch to correct tag/release if you don't want latest, greatest "dev" code.
+(Note: we're using the ["gitflow workflow"](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) scheme where development happens on "_dev_" and releases are tagged and merged into "_master_".)

         cd volumedriver-buildtools
         git checkout master ## or tags/<tagid>